toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [Bevel](https://github.com/NorfairKing/bevel) - Command line history in an SQLite database for effective reuse.
 * [hiSHtory](https://github.com/ddworken/hishtory) - A better shell history that stores context (directory, succeeded or failed, how long it took, etc).
 The history is stored locally and end-to-end encrypted for syncing to other computers.
 * [hstr](https://github.com/dvorka/hstr) - Manage the shell history.
 It has a powerful visual search and execution of previous commands, and history editing capabilities.

+## <a name="learning"></a>Learning and didactic tools

+Programs that help learning or teaching about some argument.

+* [lexy](https://github.com/antoniorodr/lexy) - Lexy is a lightweight CLI tool that fetches programming tutorials from "Learn X in Y Minutes" directly into your terminal.
+Quickly search, learn, and reference code examples without leaving your workflow.

 ## <a name="markdown"></a>Markdown